 crash.
 In 1926 they also had the tremendous increase of recording technology which made the

-major step from acoustic to electric recording and had a great effect, too.
+major step from acoustic to electric recording and this had a great effect, too.

-And the actual major orchestra line-up that we hear on his Odeón recordings until 1928 was the famous Sexteto Osvaldo Fresedo :
+And the orquesta's line-up that we hear on his Odeón recordings until 1928 was the famous Sexteto Osvaldo Fresedo :

 - Bandoneon: Osvaldo Fresedo and Alberto Rodriguez